Baksosam1999/Excel-Projects/README.md

 1. **Sales by Country Bar Chart:**
    - Implemented a bar chart to visualize sales by country.
-   - Highlighted the country with the most sales using conditional formatting.

 2. **Top 5 Customers Bar Chart:**
    - Created a bar chart showcasing the top 5 customers based on sales.